 Why should I choose period pants over what I’m currently using?

-There are many reasons as to why you should choose reusable period pants over disposable period products.
+There are many reasons why you should choose reusable period pants over disposable period products.

-- Lifetime cost of disposable products compared to reusable ones
+- The lifetime cost of disposable products compared to reusable ones

 - Harmful chemicals within the disposable period products